 Change over 25 years for selected age groups in Lincolnshire

 Source: ONS Population Projections May 2014.
-Our population projection toolkit provides easy access to the data for Lincolnshire.
+Our Population Projection toolkit provides easy access to the Projections data for Lincolnshire.
 (And there are some additional resources on Ageing in the UK on the ONS website).

 The Importance of Population

-Knowing both the population size and demographic in an area, and understanding how it is changing are both important factors for any organisation operating in that area.
-This is particularly the case for those delivering services to the populace both now and into the future, and those that need to attract or draw down the right amount of government funding.
+Knowing both the population size and demography of an area, and understanding how it is changing, are both important factors for any organisation operating in that area.
+This is particularly the case for those delivering services to the populace both now and into the future, and also those that need to attract or draw down the right amount of government funding.

 The way we live our lives has changed considerably from a time where people tended to be born, live and die in the same area.